Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/15 Chapter-13 The Amber Temple.md

 > [!note] Extreme Cold
 >
 > The Amber Temple is a cold, dark place carved out of the snowy slope of Mount Ghakis.
 The temperature throughout the complex is −10 degrees Fahrenheit (−23 degrees Celsius).
 Characters who don't have heat sources, cold weather gear, or magic to protect them are subject to the effects of extreme cold, as described in the ""Weather"" section in chapter 5, "Adventure Environments," of the "Dungeon Master's Guide".
 If [[4.
-World Almanac/NPCs/Kasimir Velikov.md\|Kasimir Velikov]] (see chapter 5, area N9a) is with the party, his ring of warmth protects him from the effects of the extreme cold.
+World Almanac/NPCs/Kasimir Velikov.md\|Kasimir Velikov]] (see chapter 5, area N9a) is with the party, his [[5.
+Mechanics/Items/Ring Of Warmth.md\|ring of warmth]] protects him from the effects of the extreme cold.
 ^extreme-cold

 When Strahd came to the temple seeking immortality, [[4.
 World Almanac/NPCs/Exethanter.md\|Exethanter]] sensed that he was a man of destiny.
 The evil powers in the temple felt something much stronger: a darkness that eclipsed their own.
 Strahd communed with these evil vestiges and forged a pact with them.
 When Strahd later murdered his brother Sergei, that pact was sealed with blood.
 Strahd transformed into a vampire, and the Dark Powers turned his land into a prison.